-Licensing authorities can accept a limited number of late TENs after the normal 10 working day cut-off.
+Licensing authorities can accept a limited number of late TENs after the normal 10 clear working day cut-off.
 Clear working days do not include the day we receive your application or the day of the event.

 Only 2 late TENs per person per calendar year can be given (or 10 with a Personal Licence).
 Any further late TENs given beyond this limit will be rejected.
 This limit applies nationwide - if you have given your late TENs to another licensing authority, you will not be able to give any in Cheltenham.

 If police or environmental health noise officers object to a late TEN, the event will be immediately vetoed.
 There is no provision for a hearing, nor to appeal against the decision.